 Exercise from home with a little help from your friends

-A few months ago, I started taking a course on Píldoras UX to create an app from a real stakeholder provided by the teacher, being there an unique opportunity to create a product based on the real needs and frustrations of a business in times of pandemic.
+A few months ago, I joined a workgroup created by Píldoras UX to create an app from a stakeholder provided by the company, being there a unique opportunity to create a product based on the needs and frustrations of a business in times of pandemic.

 Understanding the challenge